farrer/farso/README.md

 It's fully skinable and could be extended to support your own widgets.

-Farso is the GUI of DNT, being this version the active of DNT Ogre3d port.
+Farso is DNT's GUI, being this version the active of DNT's Ogre3d port.

 ## Some History

-Farso is by far the oldest Free/Libre project of mime, starting as a DOS multitasker DOS GUI back in the late 90s (code from this old dummy learning-how-to-programming pascal era is at [https://sourceforge.net/projects/farso]).
+Farso is by far the oldest Free/Libre project of mime, starting as a DOS multitasker GUI back in the late 90s (code from this old dummy learning-how-to-programming pascal era is at [https://sourceforge.net/projects/farso]).
 Back in 2005 it got its first major rewrite to C++ and was used on the former DNT project (code at src/gui folder